Community Centers and Cultural Organizations

 With the avowed purpose of healing racism, the Center established the goals that would guide this achievement.
 These goals call for the creation of a safe and accepting environment in which people can explore issues of racism, recognize manifestations of racism, examine assumptions and beliefs about racism, understand the impact of racism on themselves and others, and receive the support and encouragement to begin the healing process.
-In addition, the Center recognizes the benefits derived from active coalition building with other groups and associations that share a commitment to racial justice.
+In addition, the Center recognizes the benefits derived from active coalition-building with other groups and associations that share a commitment to racial justice.

 - Human Library at Lone Star College

 The Human Library attempts to challenge prejudice by facilitating a conversation between two people: Books and Readers.
-Books are volunteers who have either been subjected to discrimination themselves or represent groups or individuals within society that are at risk of suffering from stereotype, stigma, prejudice or discrimination.
+Books are volunteers who have either been subjected to discrimination themselves or represent groups or individuals within a society that are at risk of suffering from stereotypes, stigma, prejudice, or discrimination.
 Living Books often have personal experiences of discrimination or social exclusion that they are willing to share with Readers.
 Most importantly, Books give Readers permission to enter into dialogue with them, in the hope that their perspectives and experiences will challenge commonly held perceptions and stereotypes and therefore affect the attitudes and behaviors of wider society.

 - Holocaust Museum Houston

-Holocaust Museum Houston is dedicated to educating people about the Holocaust, remembering the 6 million Jews and other innocent victims and honoring the survivors' legacy.
-Using the lessons of the Holocaust and other genocides, we teach the dangers of hatred, prejudice and apathy.
+Holocaust Museum Houston is dedicated to educating people about the Holocaust, remembering the 6 million Jews and other innocent victims, and honoring the survivors' legacy.
+Using the lessons of the Holocaust and other genocides, we teach the dangers of hatred, prejudice, and apathy.

 - Houston Peace & Justice Center

-The Houston Peace and Justice Center provides networks and resources for organizations and individuals to advance peace and social justice.
+The Houston Peace and Justice Center provide networks and resources for organizations and individuals to advance peace and social justice.
 We facilitate collaborations and resource pooling and build community among Houston's peace and justice activists.